 Amazon is collaborating with Mediodes to deliver runoff from farm fields near AWS’s Spain operations for irrigation of a downstream poplar grove, helping to reduce the amount of runoff contaminated with nutrients entering the Ebro.
 The project is expected to deliver 864 million liters of clean water each year to the community, contributing to both improved water quality and reductions in the amount of water withdrawn from the Ebro for irrigation.

 The Maipo Basin is the largest source of irrigation and potable water for the Metropolitan Santiago and Valparaiso regions of Chile.
-However, excessive use of the water in the river has contributed to extreme water scarcity.
+However, excessive use of the water from the river has contributed to extreme water scarcity.
 AWS is partnering with local farmers and climate-tech company Kilimo to reduce water use in the basin.
 About 67 hectares of agricultural land will be converted from flood to drip irrigation, resulting in an estimated 200 million liters of water savings each year.

 Brazil